azuyalabs/yasumi/README.md

 * Accounts for the date/time when holidays have been officially established and/or abolished
 * Composer ready, [PSR-2] compliant

-Yasumi currently supports 62 holiday providers (23 countries and 39 sub-regions):
+Yasumi currently supports 63 holiday providers (24 countries and 39 sub-regions):

 * Australia (including the sub-region Victoria)
+* Austria
 * Belgium
 * Brazil
 * Croatia